-Enrollment is open for the Spring series of Art Exposure.
-This homeschool program began in 2010 and utilizes the collections and exhibitions of the Jule Collins Smith Museum of Fine Art in Auburn.
-Educators will facilitate discussion about what makes something "art," why artists make objects, and the aesthetic choices that go into creating.
+Art Exposure for Homeschoolers brings students to a deeper understanding of art as a discipline.
+Utilizing the collections and exhibitions of the Jule Collins Smith Museum of Fine Art, educators will facilitate discussion about what makes something "art," why artists make objects, and the aesthetic choices that go into creating.
 The study of art is more than the final product, or a created work, but the ability to talk logically about what one sees, and discuss the content issues that some artists explore.
 Art Exposure encourages students to experience art first hand, and respond through engaged dialogue with other students, and museum educators.
 This conversation in the galleries leads to a personal, inquisitive relationship with art, building critical thinking skills that apply to the many facets of children's lives.

 This unique program is offered both fall and spring semesters and covers art history, critique of art, and aesthetic choices, with hands-on projects to encapsulate the learning objectives of each session.
 While the type of art or medium used for projects (drawing, painting, printmaking, etc.) may repeat, each semester is unique based on the current gallery exhibits.

 Art Exposure meets during the 2nd week of each month, September through May:

 2nd Thurs, 10:00-11:30am K-5th grades (always the week of the 2nd Tues; not always the 2nd Thurs)